yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 > {: .solution}
 {: .question}

-Galaxy workflow interface supports some metadata, enough to fulfill Tip 2 and also Tip 1 (*"Register the workflow."*).
+Galaxy workflow interface supports some metadata.
+Are they enough to fulfill Tip 2 and also Tip 1 *"Register the workflow."*?
 WorkflowHub, a workflow registry we will explain more later, supports the [following metadata](https://about.workflowhub.eu/docs/metadata-list/):

 Name | Description | Mandatory
 --- | --- |